tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ![](../images/1/7a.png)

 <!-- Menemällä välilehdelle <i>Console</i> on helppo tutkia muuttujien tilaa: -->
-By going to the <i>Console</i>  tab it is easy to inspect the current state of variables:
+By going to the <i>Console</i> tab, it is easy to inspect the current state of variables:

 ![](../images/1/8a.png)